Introducing Klara: A Secure, Convenient New Way to Reach Us

 Communication Is at the Heart of Everything

-Communication Is at the Heart of Everything This May, Let’s Talk About It Every meaningful moment in our lives involves communication.
+This May, Let’s Talk About It Every meaningful moment in our lives involves communication.
 A conversation with a friend.
 Hearing your grandchild laugh.
 Following along at a noisy family dinner.
 When hearing works well, we often take it for granted.
-But for the millions of Americans living with hearing loss,…
+But for the millions of Americans living with hearing loss, communication takes real effort, and real support.
+May…

 Your Spring Allergy Action Plan: What to Know Before Pollen Season Peaks